mdash-ursi2016/arduino_code/README.md

 # arduino_code

-the latest version of relevant arduino sketch is in the file bpm_ecg_ble_1.ino
+the latest relevant arduino sketch is in the file bpm_ecg_ble_1.ino